Only open at certain times

 Bishop Bitton rebuilt the choir at Exeter Cathedral between 1292 and 1307.

-The smaller choir transepts, rood screen and sedilia were all constructed between 1308 and 1326 under Bishop Stapledon.
+At bExeter Cathedral the smaller choir transepts, rood screen and sedilia were all constructed between 1308 and 1326 under Bishop Stapledon.